MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 A2.
 New attributes are not added automatically.
 After you upload a new attribute (in an [organizational data upload](../setup/upload-organizational-data.md)), you must explicitly add the attribute to a partition by [editing the partition](#to-edit-a-partition).

 #### Q3.
-Why am I not able to see admin settings in a partition?
+Why am I not able to see analyst settings in a partition?

 A3.
-All admin settings are applied to all partitions.
+All analyst settings are applied to all partitions.
 For this reason the settings tab is visible only in the [Global partition](#the-global-partition).

 #### Q4.
 We regularly upload updates to our organizational data.
 How can these updates affect partitions?